riQQ/MTG-Arena-Tool/TROUBLESHOOTING.md

   - leave the replace field empty
 - save the edited files
 - in the tool go to `Settings > Arena Data` and point the `Arena Log` to the previously modified files one by one

+### App does not load / cant see login screen

+You can try clearing the application data settings, to do so go to `%APPDATA%/mtg-arena-tool/` and delete `application.db`, then load Mtgatool again.
+You might be asked to point at the path of the output log again.

 ### If you have any other unexpected behaviour